JennyList/word-trend-analysis/README.md

 ### data

 The data directory contains the processed corpus data.
-This project does not ship with a corpus, you will have to collect your own.
+This project does not ship with a corpus, you will have to collect your own. *Warning*, a corpus is composed of a huge tree of small JSON files, and can quickly become unwieldy.
+It's suggested that this directory not be put on your system disk.
+The production version of this mounted a dedicated HDD for the corpus at this path.

 ## Getting started